Alec-Yen/twbr/mpu6050_i2c/README.md

 # MPU6050 Inertial Measurement Unit

 ## Overview
 This repository includes code to operate MPU6050 IMU using Pi, using libi2c-dev driver.
+Is not currently working.
 Libraries: libi2c-dev
 Dependencies: